fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/11_Reboot_day_2/01_reboot_ecommerce/README.md

 ✨  Done in 745.43s.
 ```

 Even here there is something to do.
-How will you manage if the customer try to quit without paying?
+How will you manage if the customer tries to quit without paying?

-What do to when the customer has paid and the next one comes?
+What to do when the customer has paid and the next one comes?

 ## Tests

 There are no tests for this exercise.
-Your program "just" has to work 😉.
+Your program "just" has to work properly 😉.